nth-commit/GalaxyCheck/docs/decisions.md

 The metric also gives some nice introspection into how generators behave, for testing purposes.

 The RNG model in GalaxyCheck should therefore behave like a single linked-list.
-The seed that an RNG uses is not only used to generate values from that RNG, but also the next RNG.
+The seed that an RNG uses is not only used to generate values from that RNG, but also to create the next RNG.
 For contrast, in other frameworks, to ensure distribution of values, the RNG is split and then one part of it is handed off to a generator, whether or not the generator needs to consume that randomness or not.
 The other part is used to seed the next RNG.

 2021-01-03